-As a result sustainability is a principal that runs throughout this Plan.
+As a result sustainability is a principle that runs throughout this Plan.
 The Neighbourhood Plan will therefore contribute to the achievement of sustainable developed as required in the Basic Conditions for Neighbourhood Plans.

-The Neighbourhood Plan Policies for housing, the Economy and Jobs, Green and Open Spaces, Water Lane, Tourism and Leisure, Transport and Accessibility, Newport as a Retail and Service Centre, Landscape and Wildlife, and Community Wellbeing all contribute positively to the achievement of sustainable development and will help to reduce the local impact of climate change.
+The Neighbourhood Plan Policies for Housing, the Economy and Jobs, Green and Open Spaces, Water Lane, Tourism and Leisure, Transport and Accessibility, Newport as a Retail and Service Centre, Landscape and Wildlife, and Community Wellbeing all contribute positively to the achievement of sustainable development and will help to reduce the local impact of climate change.
 In this way the Neighbourhood Plan makes a contribution to the achievement of sustainable development and complies with the Basic Conditions.

-This conforms to Telford & Wrekin Local Plan Policy SP2 Newport, ER1 Renewable Energy, ER2 Mineral Safeguarding, ER10 Water Conservation and Efficiency and ER11 Sewerage Systems and Water Quality.
+This conforms to the emerging Telford & Wrekin Local Plan Policy SP2 Newport, ER1 Renewable Energy, ER2 Mineral Safeguarding, ER10 Water Conservation and Efficiency and ER11 Sewerage Systems and Water Quality.
+This also conforms to the Telford & Wrekin (2007) policy CS13 and the saved policies of Wrekin Local Plan (2000) and the Shropshire & Telford & Wrekin Joint Structure Plan (2002).